 The decrypter will become available for download once your transfer has received 2 confirmations on the Bitcoin network.

 Appearance of Tor website in GIF:

-Screenshot of files encrypted by IS (".KRk5p" extension, this ransomware appoints different extensions every time).
+Screenshot of files encrypted by IS (".KRk5p" extension - this ransomware appoints different extensions each time).

 Malicious IS ransomware process in Task Manager ("Xmlschemeaxmlcl Incidences Video Atop Validatthe"):

 Update September 17, 2019 - A new spam email campaign currently targeting German-speaking users and spreading IS (Ordinypt) ransomware has recently been discovered.
 The spam emails are presented as job applications from a woman who claims to be Eva Ritcher.